hacksysteam/HackSysExtremeVulnerableDriver/README.md

 **HackSys Extreme Vulnerable Driver** is **intentionally** vulnerable **Windows** driver developed for security enthusiasts to learn and polish their exploitation skills at **Kernel** level.

-**HackSys Extreme Vulnerable Driver** caters wide range of vulnerabilities ranging from simple `Buffer Overflows` to complex `Use After Frees` and `Pool Overflows`.
+**HackSys Extreme Vulnerable Driver** caters wide range of vulnerabilities ranging from simple `Stack Buffer Overflow` to complex `Use After Free`, `Pool Buffer Overflow` and `Race Condition`.
 This allows the researchers to explore the exploitation techniques for every implemented vulnerabilities.

 Black Hat Arsenal 2016